telerik/winforms-docs/controls/buttons/dropdownbutton/getting-started.md

 ---
 title: Getting Started
-page_title: DropDownButton | UI for WinForms Documentation
+page_title: Getting Started - WinForms DropDownButton Control
-description: RadDropDownButton provides a menu-like interface open from a button.
+description: WinForms DropDownButton provides a menu-like interface open from a button.
 Each of the items of RadDropDownButton can be set to perform an action when clicked.
 slug: winforms/buttons/dropdownbutton/getting-started
 tags: dropdownbutton
 published: True